biopet/multigenicsearch/README.md

 This tool will try to find multigenic events with different sizes.
 It's not required for all samples to have all variants in a multigenic event.
+A multigenic event is a set of (partially) co-occurring variants (partially) co-occurring in all samples.

 # Documentation